No. 6 Kansas routs Nevada 88-61 in hastily scheduled game

 - Oops!Something went wrong.Please try again later.

-LAWRENCE, Kan.
-(AP) After Kansas had its game against Harvard wiped out by COVID-19, and Nevada had its Mountain West opener against San Jose State postponed for the same reason, Wolf Pack coach Steve Alford jumped at the chance to visit storied Allen Fieldhouse for the first time.
+LAWRENCE, Kan.- After Kansas had its game against Harvard wiped out by COVID-19, and Nevada had its Mountain West opener against San Jose State postponed for the same reason, Wolf Pack coach Steve Alford jumped at the chance to visit storied Allen Fieldhouse for the first time.

 By halftime of the hastily arranged fill-in game, he was probably regretting it.